Ikar's Diary

 • Provide a rationale for design decisions

 Using "scrollytelling" as an instructional strategy manages the content and reduces cognitive load.
-The progressive disclosure of small chunks of material (e.g., Ikar's diary entries) establishes Ikar as a relatable pedagogical agent who is framed more as a co-learner than an instructor.
+The design approach of disclosing information progressively in small chunks (e.g., Ikar's diary entries) establishes Ikar as a relatable pedagogical agent who is framed more as a co-learner than an instructor.
 As Ikar gains the ability to make independent choices that will shape his life, he is simultaneously modeling Human Agency, a key concept of Social Cognitive Theory.

 Technology and Media